 A good leader should use proper grammar or risk losing the respect of others.
 This includes meeting presentations, phone chats, email, text, and other forms of communication.
 It's also a good idea to avoid the use of email and text emoticons in most cases.

 You need to provide feedback in both directions – to your team and to those who have trusted you with this leadership position.
 That doesn't mean you should share the nitty-gritty details.
-The information should be matter-of-fact and to the point as it relates to the job.
+The information should be matter-of-fact and to the point, as it relates to the job.

 When someone goes beyond what is required or spends extra hours on a task, acknowledge his or her commitment to the job.
 Send an email to the person and copy it to your supervisor.
-The team member will appreciate it and respect you all the more for not trying to take credit for her idea or something she did.
+The team member will appreciate it and respect you all the more for not trying to take credit for her idea or something she accomplished.